 Although she often relied on coffee throughout the day, she never consumed it after 2 p.m.

 An avid tennis player, she decided to play in the early morning.

 Nevertheless, she did have a cup or two of wine at supper with her fiancée each night.

-She would be a complete wreck and fall apart and not be able to live up to her responsibilities.
+She would be a complete wreck, falling apart and unable to live up to her responsibilities.

-She knew that sooner or later the lack of sleep will make her sick and die.
+She knew that the lack of sleep would make her sick and die sooner or later.

-That became an increasingly vicious cycle: sleep deprivation, exhaustion, insomnia, followed by even greater exhaustion—and mounting terror.
+That became an increasingly vicious cycle: sleep deprivation, exhaustion, insomnia, followed by even greater fatigue—and mounting terror.

 She felt that she is on the verge of collapse.

 It wasn’t until she was rushed to the coronary care unit of her local hospital with a dangerously low heart rate that the problem got sorted out, and she was taken off Inderal.